-In general terms, the Company may carry out any commercial, industrial or financial operation, which it may deem useful in the accomplishment and development of its purposes.
+In a general fashion, the Company may carry out any commercial, industrial or financial operation, which it may deem useful in the accomplishment and development of its purposes.

 The registered office of the Company is established in Luxembourg, 28, Boulevard F.W.
-Raiffeisen, L-2411, Grand Duchy of Luxembourg and the Company is registered with the Registre de Commerce under the number B206599.
+Raiffeisen, L-2411 Luxembourg and the Company is registered with the Registre de Commerce under the number B215876.

-The Company is a wholly owned subsidiary of Sonnedix Holdco Spain B.V. (the "Parent").
+The Company is a wholly owned subsidiary of Sonnedix Holdco Spain B.V. ("the Parent").
+The Parent and its subsidiaries operate in one business segment being the ownership of solar photovoltaic plants in Spain.

 The financial year of the Company starts on 1 January and ends on 31 December of each year.

-The financial statements of the year 2024 were approved by the Board of Managers on 23 May 2025.
+The financial statements were authorized for issue by the Board of Managers on 23 May 2025.

-2. Summary of material accounting policies
+2. Summary of significant accounting policies